mycelium-com/wallet-android/README.md

   After this step succeeds, all apks are in `/tmp/release_mbw/`.

-  Note: for those who use Docker Toolbox (Windows below 10) $(pwd) should be under your home user folder.
+  Note: for those who use Docker Toolbox $(pwd) should be under your home user folder since this is the [only folder that is shared with VM](https://github.com/docker/kitematic/issues/2738).

 * Retrieve Google Play Mycelium APK from your phone Gets package path: